dominictarr/your-web-app-is-bloated/README.md

 ## stackoverflow - 2.55

+static site

 ![memory-snapshot](./images/stackoverflow.png)

 ## facebook - 23.49

+just the login page! already a lot of javascript has been loaded.
+The most bloated landing page, twice as much as google, 10x wikipedia.

 ![memory-snapshot](./images/facebook.png)

 ## facebook newsfeed - 56.12

+a lot of objects are in memory, presumably this is from using react.

 ![memory-snapshot](./images/facebook-newsfeed.png)

 ## google images (result) - 26.41

+fairly efficient, compared to reddit, youtube etc

 ![memory-snapshot](./images/google-images.png)

 ## duckduckgo images (result) - 7.31

+1/3 the memory google images uses

 ![memory-snapshot](./images/duckduckgo-images.png)

 ## pinterest - 26.80

+about the same as google images

 ![memory-snapshot](./images/pinterest.png)

 ## gmail (basic) - 0.81

+nearly nothing!
+I use this daily.
+Really, it's an amazing level of functionality and user-friendlyness, packed into a very simple interface.
+Also, because it doesn't have any kind of dynamic updates, it's less distracting than the other email interfaces.
+You have to intentionally check for emails, there is no notifications or changing favicons. so ugly it's beautiful.

 ![memory-snapshot](./images/gmail-basic.png)

 ## gmail (standard) - 158

+amazingly bloated.
+Do

 ![memory-snapshot](./images/gmail-standard.png)